 What causes membrane scission?

-We have tested several scission models that assign a major role for the Rvs complex.
-We looked for a change in the dynamics of Sla1 and Rvs167 that would indicate a scission defect: the membrane continues to invaginate longer than WT lengths in the absence or delay of scission, so Sla1 centroid movements of over 140nm should be observed.
-Rvs167 centroid movement would also be affected: a bigger inwards jump of the centroid would likely indicate that a longer membrane has been cut.
-The seemingly obvious solution to the scission problem is the action of a dynamin-like GTPase.
-In the absence of yeast Dynamic Vps1, no major changes are seen in Sla1 or Rvs167 dynamics.
+We looked for changes in the dynamics of Sla1 and Rvs167 that would indicate a scission defect in various mutant strains: longer invaginations than in WT, so Sla1 centroid movements of over 140nm, and a bigger inwards jump of Rvs167 centroid, indicating that a longer invagination has been cut.
+In vps1Δ cells, no major changes are seen in Sla1 or Rvs167 dynamics.
 We conclude that even if Vps1 is recruited to endocytic sites, it is not necessary for Rvs localization or function, and is not necessary for scission.

-The Inp51 and Inp52 data tests the lipid hydrolysis model, in which synaptojanins hydrolyze PIP2 molecules that are not covered by BAR domains, resulting in a boundary between hydrolyzed and non- hydroplyzed PIP2.
-In this model interfacial forces generated at the lipid boundary causes scission (Liu et al., 2006).
-Removing forces generated by lipid hydrolysis by deleting synaptojanins should increase invagination lengths.
-Sla1 and Rvs centroid dynamics shows that deletion of neither Inp51 nor Inp52 indicate scission delay.
-This model also expects vesicle scission to occur at the interphase of the hydrolyzed and non-hydrolyzed lipid.
-Since the BAR scaffold covers the membrane tube, this interphase would be above the area covered by Rvs.
-Kukulski et al., 2012 have shown that vesicles are larger than this model would predict.
+In the lipid hydrolysis model, synaptojanins hydrolyze PIP2 molecules that are not covered by BAR domains, resulting in a boundary between hydrolyzed and non- hydroplyzed PIP2.
+Interfacial forces generated at this lipid boundary causes scission (Liu et al., 2006).
+Deleting synaptojanins Inp51 and Inp52 should increase invagination lengths if scission was driven by lipid hydrolysis.
+Sla1 and Rvs centroid dynamics shows that deletion of neither Inp51 nor Inp52 result in scission delay.
 In inp51Δ cells, Rvs assembly is slightly slower than that in WT: Inp51 could play a role in Rvs recruitment.
-In the inp52Δ strain, about 12% of Sla1-GFP tracks retract.
-Although this is low compared to the failed scission rate of rvs167Δ cells (close to 30%), this data could suggest a moderate influence of Inp52 on scission.
-Rvs centroid persists after scission for about a second longer in inp52Δ cells than in WT, so disassembly of Rvs after scission is delayed.
-Sla1 signal persists for longer after scission in the inp52Δ than in WT cells, as does Rvs167 (Fig2 d,e), suggesting that post-scission disassembly of proteins from the vesicle is inhibited in inp52Δ cells.
-Inp52 then plays a role in recycling endocytic proteins from the vesicle to the plasma membrane.
+In the inp52Δ strain, about 12% of Sla1-GFP tracks retract, this could suggest a moderate influence of Inp52 on scission.
+Rvs centroid persists after scission in inp52Δ cells: disassembly of Rvs after scission is delayed.
+Sla1 signal also persists for longer after scission in the inp52Δ than in WT cells, suggesting that post-scission disassembly of proteins from the vesicle is inhibited in inp52Δ cells.
+Inp52 likely plays a role in recycling endocytic proteins from the vesicle to the plasma membrane.

 A protein-friction model has proposed that BAR domains induce a frictional force on the membrane, causing scission (ref!).
-In Rvs duplicated haploid cells, adding up to 1.6x the WT amount of Rvs to membrane tubes does not affect the length at which the membrane undergoes scission (Fig.6c).
 If more BAR domains were added to the membrane tube at a faster rate, the frictional force generated as the membrane is pulled under it should increase, and the membrane should rupture faster.
 That is, membrane scission should occur as soon as WT forces are generated on the tube.
-Since in the Rvs duplicated strain, Rvs167 is added faster, but scission occurs at the same invagination depths, we think that protein friction does not contribute significantly to membrane scission in yeast endocytosis.
+In Rvs duplicated cells, adding up to 1.6x the WT amount of Rvs at faster rates to membrane tubes does not affect the length at which the membrane undergoes scission (Fig.6).
+We think that protein friction does not contribute significantly to membrane scission in yeast endocytosis.